mak448a/fedora-setup/README.md

-# Setup Fedora on a brand new computer
+# Setup Fedora on a new computer

 > [!NOTE]